paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Interfaces/driverwebsocket.md

 ## Driver WebSocket Interface for controlling Writers

 This API facilitates the control of a driver via WebSocket communication, providing interfaces to start and stop processes related to image file writing.
+User established a connection to a websocket server and maintains it throughout operation.

 ### API Commands
 #### General Format